Cost & Payments

 Each morning you depart on two well-stocked tenders for full days of whale observations both above and below water.
 Activity on the Silver Bank runs in cycles, so you’ll have slack periods that vary from day to day.
 Typically, you return to the ship for lunch but if you experience extraordinary activity, expect to eat lunch on the tenders.
 If you return to the ship for lunch, you will go back out for the afternoon action, returning to the ship in time for dinner.

 Don’t let a fear of seasickness scare you away!
 Our vessel is moored in calm water for the duration of the week, and rarely does someone get seasick while in the tenders we watch whales from daily.
 The voyages to and from the Silver Bank are usually the only time motion-sensitive travelers take medication, and our voyage out is during the evening, so most sleep through it.
 Although you will eventually acquire your “sea legs”, bring seasickness medication.
 As with all medications, do your own research and consult with your doctor before taking any drugs (even if they are over-the-counter) and especially if you are taking other drugs.
-Find more information including prevention suggestions on our Coping with Seasickness webpage and contact us if you have any concerns.
+Read our suggestions for coping with seasickness and contact us if you have any concerns.